DanielMartensson/Easy-CANopen/ReadMe.md

 # Easy CANopen functionality

+ - User functions:
  	- Set node ID address and get response back
  	- Set vendor ID, product code, revision number and serial number and get response back
  	- Set baud rate and get response back
  	- Activate baud rate
+ - Internal functions:
+ 	- EMCY message produce and consume

 # Questions and answers
  - Q: Can this library be used with `C++`?